Recommended Bariatric Vitamins and Minerals

 Why do gastric bypass patients need a shot or sublingual form of B12?

-The new pouch does not contain the gastric acid juices necessary to remove B12 from the food or multivitamin the patient is swallowing.
+The new stomach pouch does not contain the gastric acid juices necessary to remove B12 from the food or multivitamin the patient is swallowing.
 The new pouch is disconnected from the rest of the stomach.
-Therefore, the cascade of proteins that B12 has to attach itself to before being absorbed in the ileum of the small intestine does not occur due to the disconnection.
-This is why B12 has to be taken directly into the patient's blood stream so the patient will absorb all of it.
+Therefore, the cascade of proteins that B12 has to attach itself to before being absorbed in the ileum of the small intestine does not occur.
+Therefore, B12 has to be taken directly into the patient's bloodstream so the patient will absorb all of it.

 Why are all the other vitamins necessary for gastric bypass patients?